-Dr. Ethan G. Brown is a neurologist who cares primarily for adults with movement disorders, including Parkinson’s disease, other types of parkinsonism, ataxia, dystonia, tremor and related conditions.
-He focuses on diagnosing and managing movement disorders through lifestyle changes and medication use, and treatment with botulinum toxin (Botox).
-He also works with a multidisciplinary team to help manage deep brain stimulation or other surgical therapies.
+Dr. Ethan G. Brown is a neurologist who primarily cares for adults with movement disorders, including Parkinson's disease, other types of parkinsonism, ataxia, dystonia, tremor and related conditions.
+He focuses on diagnosing and managing movement disorders through lifestyle changes and medications, as well as treatment with botulinum toxin (Botox).
+He also works with a team of other specialists to help manage deep brain stimulation and other surgical therapies.

-In research, Brown is interested in the relationship between the gut microbiome (intestinal bacteria) and the brain, and how alterations in the microbiome may contribute to such aspects of Parkinson’s disease as medication metabolism, symptoms and disease progression.
-He is conducting a clinical trial to explore whether manipulating the gut microbiome can improve symptoms in people with Parkinson’s disease.
+Brown is also interested in environmental exposures that may be related to the development of Parkinson's disease or its progression.
+He is studying how changes in the gut microbiome (intestinal bacteria), among other factors, may contribute to Parkinson's disease symptoms, impact disease progression, or affect how drugs are transformed in the body.
+He is conducting a clinical trial (a study using human volunteers) to explore whether manipulating the gut microbiome can ease symptoms in people with Parkinson's disease.

 Brown earned his medical degree at Weill Cornell Medical College.
 He completed a residency in neurology and a fellowship in movement disorders at UCSF.
 He is a member of the American Academy of Neurology and International Parkinson and Movement Disorder Society.

-In his free time, Brown enjoys hiking, biking and spending time with his family.
+In his free time, Brown enjoys hiking, biking and being with his family.